Eccentricities by JVG

 Be sure to use the proper safety precautions and enjoy your soap!

-All the cold process soapmaking most common questions finally answered in one single place is another blog post where I anwere questions about how to add salt, sugar, honey and whether soap has to gel or not.
+All the cold process soapmaking most common questions finally answered in one single place in another blog post where I answered questions about how to add salt, sugar, honey, and whether soap has to gel or not.
 Several of the questions I’ve been asked over the years answered in a single blog post.
 Head over once you finish with this one.

 More Cold Process Soap Making Ideas and Recipes: